shilpashams/aistorygenerator/README.md

-# ✨ AI Story Generator: Advetures of
+# ✨ AI Story Generator: Adventures of

 An AI-powered storytelling platform that transforms a few photos and prompts into personalized illustrated stories for children.